ShellCode33/ArchLinux-Hardened/docs/HOW_TO_SECURE_USB_DEVICE.md

 ## Prepare the device

-Write random data to the whole device:
+Write random data to the whole device (this will take some time, plug the device to a USB 3 port if you have one):

 ```
-sudo dd if=/dev/random of=/dev/sdb status=progress
+sudo dd bs=1M if=/dev/urandom of=/dev/sdb status=progress
 ```

 Remove any FS magic bytes (in case dd randomly created valid ones) otherwise some tools will complain: